Bhoja: Military career

 While Bhoja became famous as a benevolent king and a patron of arts and culture, he was also renowned as a warrior.
 He inherited a kingdom centered around the Malwa region, and made several attempts to expand it with varying results.
 The Udaipur Prashasti inscription of Bhoja's brother compares Bhoja to the legendary king Prithu, and states that he "ruled the earth from Kailasha to Malaya hills and up to the mountains of the setting and the rising sun".
-This is an obvious exaggeration: historical evidence indicates that Bhoja's kingdom extended from Chittor in the north to upper Konkan in the south, and from the Sabarmati River in the west to Vidisha in the east.
+This is an obvious exaggeration: historical evidence indicates that Bhoja's empire extended from Chittor in the north to upper Konkan in the south, and from the Sabarmati River in the west to Vidisha in the east.

 Several legends mention conflicts between the ruler of Malwa and the Chaulukyas, during the reign of the Chaulukya kings Vallabha-raja and Durlabha-raja.
 Vallabha is said to have died of smallpox during an expedition against the Paramaras.
 This incident may have happened during the early part of Bhoja's reign, or during the reign of his father Sindhuraja.
 Vallabha's successor Durlabha is said to have repulsed an attack by a confederacy that included the ruler of Malwa, but modern historians doubt the authenticity of this legend.

 Bhoja's first military aggression appears to be his invasion of the Lata region (in present-day Gujarat), around 1018 CE.
 Bhoja subjugated the Chalukyas of Lata, whose ruler Kirtiraja may have served as his feudatory for a brief period.
 Bhoja's invasion of Lata brought him close to the Shilahara kingdom of northern Konkana, which was located to the south of Lata.
 Bhoja invaded and captured Konkana sometime between 1018 and 1020 CE, during the reign of the Shilahara king Arikesari.
 He celebrated this victory in a big way by making generous donations to Brahmins.
 His 1020 CE inscription states that he organized a Konkana-Grahana Vijaya Parva ("Konkan Victory Festival").
 The Shilaharas probably continued to administer Konkana as Bhoja's vassals.
 By the end of his reign, Bhoja had lost this territory to the Chalukyas of Kalyani.